 - Salt and sugar to taste

 - Preheat skillet/wok with oil.
-Add in shallots and saute until soft and fragrant.
-Add in ground chilis and continue to saute for about 1 minute.
+Add in chili and shallots mixture and saute until soft and fragrant. about 2 minutes.
 Add in lemon grass and tomato.
 Cook for another minute until it smells really good.
 Add in the petai (if using) and cook for another 2 minutes or until cooked through.
 Add in the shrimps and cook until shrimps turn color, about 1 minute

 - Add in boiled water and lower down the heat and let it simmer for 1-2 minutes

 - Season with salt and sugar.
 It should taste slightly sweet, savory, and spicy.
 Serve immediately